-To ensure survey protocols have been followed correctly and to ascertain the respondent's satisfaction with the survey process, CBG conducts audit calls to at least 15 percent of all respondents and at least one household per PSU.
-Feedback postcards are left with respondents, which they can use to send feedback (anonymously if they choose) directly to CBG.
+To ensure survey protocols have been followed correctly and to ascertain respondents' satisfaction with the survey process, CBG conducts audit calls with at least 15 percent of all respondents and at least two households per PSU.
+Interviewers leave postcards with respondents, which they can use to send feedback (anonymously if they choose) directly to CBG.
 Feedback is also encouraged via the survey helpline and email.